KadinTucker/CivInspired/Rulebook/technology.md

 When civilisations trade, science points are also exchanged.
 These science points are specific to a technology, and are contributed to both the discovery and adoption costs of the technology.

 These points are also specific to the civilisation that discovered the technology.
-If a civilisation would discover a technology using science from another civilisation's discovery, then the civilisation that originally made the discovery is recorded as such, and scores points.
+If a civilisation discovers a technology using science from another civilisation's discovery, then the civilisation that originally made the discovery is recorded as such, and scores points.

 ### Eras